moh123mos/duocodo-docs/docs/guide/ch3/index.md

 - **Familiarity with Applications:**
   - The target learners and educators in our region are already familiar with mobile educational apps and interactive tutorials (e.g. Duolingo, Code.org) in Arabic.
 Using a gamified, Arabic-language interface makes the platform intuitive; users require no extra training to log in, practice coding, or track progress.
-  - Core team members have experience building web/mobile learning tools, so we understand typical user workflows (account setup, interactive lessons, community forums).
+  - Core team members have experience building web/mobile learning tools, so we understand typical user workflows (account setup, interactive lessons).
   - Because the UI and content are in Arabic, language barriers are eliminated, further smoothing the learning curve for beginners.

 - **Familiarity with Technology:**